-But, the situation is completely different in the Middle Eastern countries.
-Most of the companies who handle the oil business in the region are governmental and national companies, leaving no space for the private sector to flourish.
+But, the situation is completely different in Middle Eastern countries.
+Most of the companies that handle the oil business in the region are governmental and national companies, leaving no space for the private sector to flourish.
 So, most people consider fossil fuel reservoirs as national assets and, being in an oil-rich country gives them prestige.
-Consequently, they assume it to be their right to consume fossil fuel without considering the consequences.
-In addition, the subsidized price of energy has exaggerated this issue and, has contributed toward maintaining the existing life style and behavior of the people in this region.
+Consequently, they assume it is their right to consume fossil fuels without considering the consequences.
+In addition, the subsidized price of energy has exaggerated this issue and, has contributed toward maintaining the existing lifestyle and behaviour of the people in this region.

 I observed the effects of these differences in my previous projects in Iran.
 We had a project to install a solar hot water system in a rural area of Iran.
 Initially, we experienced a lot of resistance from the local people.
 They insisted that the installation of these solar hot water units would delay the government’s development of gas pipelines in their area.
 They were especially concerned since their country is the second largest gas producer in the world.
 They were not happy to have the solar device on their roofs even though, with the government’s support, they were getting it free.
 Because of the high insolation in their area, they could have had more than 90% coverage of their heating demands, but they still resisted.
 It was a very interesting experience for me to see that those people consider gas as their national asset, while they failed to appreciate the high solar insolation available in their country.
 Despite the resistance and dissatisfaction, the project proceeded in different rural and remote locations in Iran for the heating demands in public baths and dwellings.
 Due to the lack of maintenance and technical education of the users, in the end, there have been no satisfactory results and so, currently less than 10% of these systems across the country are properly functioning.
 Even though this had a nine million-dollar support from the government for this project, it still failed.